· · · · ·

 This post may contain affiliate links.
 Please read my disclosure policy for details.

 Discard your pack of cream and learn how to make REAL Italian spaghetti carbonara in 20 MINUTES!
-This recipe is loaded with pecorino and parmesan and features some super crispy pancetta!
+This recipe is loaded with pecorino and parmesan and features super crispy pancetta!

-Is it safe to use raw eggs to make Carbonara?
+Is it safe to use raw eggs to make carbonara?

 Can I use different types of pasta?

-How to prepare Spaghetti Carbonara?
+How to prepare spaghetti carbonara?

 1. In the meantime, chop the pancetta in dice or in short strips as you prefer.